Legrandin/pycryptodome/Doc/src/vs_pycrypto.rst

 Others:

-* Support for any Python version older than 2.4 is dropped.
+* Support for any Python version older than 2.6 is dropped.
-  For Python 2.4 only, a dependency on the ``ctypes`` package is introduced.